Laura7089/dread-hunger-docker/README.md

 The contents of this repo (except the banner image) are licensed under the GNU Affero General Public License.
 Dread Hunger is the property of Digital Confectioners; no credit is taken for the software in this image.

+[^1]: Unfortunately, because the Dread Hunger Team chose to distribute the server files using a client update rather than adding them as a separate app to steam, this image cannot automate downloading the server files with `steamcmd` and so a copy of the client or the server files within are required..
+  If this is incorrect, please open an issue.